aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Animate Text**

-Aspose.Slides provides the following properties to allow you to work with the "Animate text" block of an animation effect:
+Aspose.Slides provides these properties to allow you to work with an animation effect's *Animate text* block:

 - [IEffect.AnimateTextType](https://reference.aspose.com/slides/net/aspose.slides.animation/ieffect/animatetexttype/) which describes an animate text type of the effect.
 The shape text can be animated:
   - All at once ([AnimateTextType.AllAtOnce](https://reference.aspose.com/slides/net/aspose.slides.animation/animatetexttype/) type)